unparalleled-js/docs-1/api-mgmt/api-collections.md

 This shows a "Success" return code (200).

-If the response value is not 200, the test generates an error.
+If the response value is not 200, the test results in an error.
 There can be numerous reasons for an error.

-But probably the most common error when performing a test from the same account that owns the callable recipe is "Invalid request" (500).
-This usually indicates that input parameters were wrong: not all required parameters were supplied, or some had values that are invalid for the target recipe.
+The most common error when performing a test from the same account that owns the callable recipe is "Invalid request" (500).
+This usually indicates that the input parameters were incorrect: not all required parameters were supplied or had values that are invalid for the target recipe.